lohithsrikanth/soal/README.md

 The user also has the ability to search for a student by typing inside the search box.

+NOTE: The username and password can be any arbitrary values

 ## Packages Used

 The following packages have been used for creating this project: